About the Grant

 The Community Services Fund (CSF) provides grants, through a competitive process, for human service programs and activities operating in the City of Falls Church.
 The program is administered through the City’s Housing and Human Services unit (HHS).
-Oversight and program selection are done by the Human Services Advisory Council (HSAC), a citizen appointed commission.
+Oversight and program selection are made by the Human Services Advisory Council (HSAC), a citizen appointed commission.

 Applicants must be nonprofit organizations serving City of Falls Church residents.
 Applicants may apply for either a specific program or activity serving City residents and/or general administrative expenses as it relates to the program or activity serving City residents.

 The Human Services Advisory Council (HSAC) reviews all applications and may hold a public hearing to gain further information.
-If needed, the public hearing will be held in January 2022.
-HSAC will make recommendations to present to City Council in February 2022.
+If needed, the public hearing will be held in January 2023.
+HSAC will make recommendations to present to City Council in February 2023.
 The funding recommendations are considered as part of the City budget process in March and April.
 HSAC will evaluate the grant proposals using the following criteria.
 Items are not necessarily weighted equally nor listed in order of importance.

 Grant funding will materially impact the fulfillment of a critical need(s) within the City of Falls Church.

 The proposal includes an action plan with meaningful and measurable target outcomes, and the plan presents a well-conceived approach that is likely to result in success.